PRETgroup/easy-rte/README.md

 with SCCharts, this project presents a more generalised any-type enforcement system, which can be used with any C project.
 _easy-rte_ was ported from [goFB](https://github.com/PRETgroup/goFB), which implemented the semantics in this way, but restricted them for use with IEC 61499 function blocks.

+We ensure we are correct via proofs available (in a paper yet to be published), and via the use of the CBMC and EBMC model checkers.

 ## What is Runtime Enforcement?

 TODO